Solids, Liquids & Gases

 Our most popular show.
 It has smokes, clouds, slimes, slushy polymers and many surprises that students love.

-- Phase changes using physical and chemical change
+- We will demonstrate many phase changes using physical and chemical change

-- Many fun examples of changes in state of matter
+- Many fun examples of changes in states of matter

 - Great fun!
 Engagement guaranteed!